StadGent/npm_package_opening-hours-widget/README.md

 # Opening Hours API wrapper
-This library serves as a wrapper for the openingsuren.gent.be API.
-This
+This library serves as a wrapper for the [openingsuren.gent.be](http://openingsuren.gent.be) API.

 ## Installation
 ```bash